Aviation fuel is the second biggest cost airlines face. Burning it is also a source of CO2. To reduce an airline’s fuel-burn, and everybody benefits.

 One strategy to reduce fuel-burn is to optimise flight patterns.
 If aircraft take-off, fly and land in particular ways, fuel consumption is lower.
-With this in mind NATS, a leading international provider of air-traffic control services, developed Flight Profile Monitor (FPM).
-This tool tracked aircraft performance throughout flight and recommend the most fuel-efficient flight path.
+With this in mind NATS, a leading international provider of air-traffic control services developed Flight Profile Monitor (FPM).
+This tool tracked aircraft performance throughout the flight and recommend the most fuel-efficient flight path.

 FPM reflected NATS’ commitment to the environment.
 However, there was also a commercial imperative.
 If the FPM service could reduce an airline’s second biggest cost, it surely had commercial value.

 To explore the potential for FPM whilst at a conceptual stage and guide the ‘go-to-market’ strategy, NATS engaged Circle Research.
 Their brief comprised three questions: